 To help offset costs, you can sell the parts and pieces from the complete vehicle that you don’t need or won’t use — Now it’s as cheap or cheaper than the incomplete car you wanted!

-If your are planning a rat rod project, ask the seller for anything else they have to throw in the deal.
-You never know what you may be able to get, often for no additional cash, when you’re hauling things off a persons property — they may even thank you for taking the extras.
+If you are planning a rat rod project, ask the seller for anything else they have to throw in the deal.
+You never know what you may be able to get, often for no additional cash, when you’re hauling things off a person’s property — they may even thank you for taking the extras.

 We’ve often found that the cheapest option usually turns out to be the most expensive.